cunnie/writings/i_am_become_forever.md

 are not sure of that yet.
 We don't know how you unlock your powers or how to prevent you from unlocking your powers."

-"We're not sure I have «powers».
+"We're not sure I have 'powers'.
 That musical episode with a fiber optic cable was reflected in my dream sequence, but that doesn't mean it was real.
 Two things are clear: first, something had a profound impact on a fiber optic cable;
 second, I had a dream which seemed related.
 But there's no direct causality —